Nazaniiin/DataVisualization_with_D3/incomplete_html_files/README.md

 This directory contains 3 html files:
 - **index1.html**

-The data in this file contains the code before I ask for any feedback regarding my visualizations.
+Initial sketch: The data in this file contains the code before I ask for any feedback regarding my visualizations.

 - **index2.html**